-Sparebanken Sør's liquidity risk must comply with the authorities' and Board-imposed requirements.
-The Board has determined that the Sparebanken Sør Group is to have a moderate to low liquidity risk.
+Sparebanken Sør's liquidity risk must comply with regulatory and Board-imposed requirements.
+The Board has determined that Sparebanken Sør is to have a moderate to low liquidity risk.
 The Board has set risk tolerance levels for various management objectives that indicate maximum and minimum limits for risk appetite.
 In addition, the Board has set risk targets that indicate a long-term objective or desired trend.

-The liquidity risk shall be on a par with comparable banks, but it shall be reconciled with the Bank's risk profile when viewed overall and Board-adopted requirements for capital adequacy.
-The risk profile shall be adapted to the current market situation and the prospects for the future.
-Financing and liquidity buffers shall be arranged in such a way that the Bank is able to withstand a long period of stress.
-In addition to ordinary deposits and own funds, the Group's financing may be carried out by issuing senior bonds, covered bonds issued by Sparebanken Sør Boligkreditt AS, senior non-preferred bonds and loans from other financial institutions.
+The liquidity risk must be on a par with comparable banks, but it must be reconciled with the Bank's risk profile when viewed overall and Board-adopted requirements for capital adequacy.
+The risk profile must be adapted to the prevailing market situation and the prospects for the future.
+Financing and liquidity buffers must be arranged in such a way that the Bank is able to withstand a long period of stress.

+In addition to ordinary deposits and own funds, the Group's financing may be carried out by issuing senior non-preferred bonds, senior preferred bonds issued by Sparebanken Sør Boligkreditt AS and loans from other financial institutions.

 Deposits from customers are the Group's most stable source of funding.
 The Board of Directors emphasises that the ratio between deposits from customers and lending must be tailored to the Group's overall funding situation.
-The Group's deposit-to-loan ratio amounted to 53 per cent as of 31 December 2022, down from 54 per cent in 2021.
+The Group's deposit-to-loan ratio amounted to 54 percent as at 31 December 2023, up from 53 percent in 2022.

 In addition, Sparebanken Sør Boligkreditt AS is an important funding instrument, ensuring access to long-term funding through the issuance of covered bonds.
-To be able to issue covered bonds, at the end of the year, mortgage loans equivalent to 68 per cent of all loans to the retail market were transferred from the parent bank to the mortgage company.
-This represents an increase from 64 per cent in 2021.
+To be able to issue covered bonds, at the end of the year, mortgage loans equivalent to 65 percent of all mortgage loans to the retail market were transferred from the parent bank to the mortgage company.
+This represents a decrease from 68 percent in 2022.

 The Group attaches importance to diversifying market funding.
-EMTN (Euro Medium Term Note) programmes have been established for both the Bank and mortgage company that facilitate market funding from sources outside the Norwegian bond market.
-At the end of 2022, Sparebanken Sør Boligkreditt had issued covered bonds corresponding to EUR 3 billion, of which EUR 1 billion was issued as Green Covered Bonds.
-Sparebanken Sør has also issued green senior bonds with a total value of NOK 2 billion.
+An EMTN (Euro Medium Term Note) programme has been established for the parent bank and an EMTCN (European Medium Term Covered Bond Note) programme has been established for the mortgage company; this facilitates market funding from sources outside the Norwegian bond market.
+At the end of 2023, Sparebanken Sør Boligkreditt had issued covered bonds corresponding to EUR 2.5 billion, of which EUR 1 billion was issued as Green Covered Bonds.
+Sparebanken Sør has also issued Green Senior Bonds with a total value of NOK 2 billion.
 See our website for more information on Sparebanken Sør's Green & Sustainability Bond Framework.

 Market funding is diversified among various instruments and maturities as shown in the figures below.
-The average maturity for long-term market funding (maturity greater than 12 months) was 3.7 years at year end, and the liquidity indicator for long-term funding (NSFR) was 122 per cent.
+The average maturity for long-term market funding (maturity greater than 12 months) was 3.1 years at year end, and the liquidity indicator for long-term funding (NSFR) was 123 percent.

-The Group's liquidity portfolio consists of interest-bearing securities and/or other liquid financial instruments that satisfy liquidity requirements specified in the LCR regulations, including government bonds and other interest-bearing securities with zero capital weighting, covered bonds and securities issued by Norwegian municipalities and county authorities.
-The Group's expanded liquidity buffer takes into account the capacity to issue additional covered bonds and consists of the available cover pool at the mortgage company, mortgage loans on the Parent Bank's balance sheet that qualify as cover pool and holdings of own covered bonds.
+The Group's liquidity portfolio must meet regulatory and Board-approved requirements for a prudent and liquid interest-bearing securities portfolio.
+The liquidity portfolio consists of interest-bearing investments that satisfy liquidity requirements specified in the LCR regulations, including government bonds and other securities with zero capital weighting, covered bonds and securities issued by Norwegian municipalities and county authorities.
+The Group's expanded liquidity buffer takes into account the capacity to issue additional covered bonds and consists of the available cover pool at the mortgage company, mortgage loans on the parent bank's balance sheet that qualify as cover pool and holdings of own covered bonds.